UdeshyaDhungana/CSS_Practice/README.md

 # TuTangleDuplicate
 CSS Practice

-Done using HTML5 and CSS3
+Created using HTML5 and CSS3

+Inside this, you can find a folder named 'CSS2', which is the same page, made using CSS2.
+The CSS2 version is not responsive.